My favorite YouTube channels

 random trip report

-YouTube has replaced television as the primary source of information and entertainment.
+For many, YouTube has replaced television as the primary source of information and entertainment.
 This has been, in part, socially deleterious: it's made it easier to spread propaganda and conspiracy theories, and now there's a flood of AI-generated 'slop'.
-And I don't know exactly what the YouTube 'algorithm' is, but it's pretty dumb; it tends to keep recommending the same stuff.
+Whatever what the YouTube 'algorithm' is, it's pretty dumb; it tends to keep recommending the same stuff.

 But YouTube also has societal benefits.
-It's allowed some great 'content creators' to reach a wide audience, and in some cases make a living from it.
+It allows some great 'content creators' to reach a wide audience, and in some cases make a living from it.

 Here are the YouTube channels I'm currently subscribed to: